McDonald’s franchises fined for child labor violations

 LOUISVILLE, Ky.
-(AP) — Two 10-year-olds are among the 300 children who worked at a McDonald’s restaurants with no or little pay, a Labor Department investigation of franchisees in Louisville, Kentucky, found.
+(AP) — Two 10-year-olds are among the 300 children who worked at a McDonald’s restaurants illegally, a Labor Department investigation of franchisees in Louisville, Kentucky, found.

-Agency investigators found more than 300 minors, including the 10-year-olds, were working illegally, the Labor Department said Tuesday.
+Agency investigators found the 10-year-olds who received little or no pay, the Labor Department said.
 The franchisees were fined $212,000 in total.

 Louisville’s Bauer Food LLC, which operates 10 McDonald’s locations, employed 24 minors under the age of 16 to work more hours than legally permitted, the agency said.
 Among those were two 10-year-old children.
 The agency said the children sometimes worked as late as 2 a.m., but were not paid.

-“Below the minimum age for employment, they prepared and distributed food orders, cleaned the store, worked at the drive-thru window and operated a register,” the Labor Department said, adding that one child also was allowed to operate a deep fryer, which is prohibited task for workers under 16.
+“Below the minimum age for employment, they prepared and distributed food orders, cleaned the store, worked at the drive-thru window and operated a register,” the Labor Department said Tuesday, adding that one child also was allowed to operate a deep fryer, which is prohibited task for workers under 16.

 Franchise owner-operator Sean Bauer said the two 10-year-olds cited in the Labor Department’s statement were visiting their parent, a night manager, and weren’t employees.